sbj6364/voice-converter/README.md

 Previously we learned how to output waveform, spectrum, rms, and pitch information over each time period from a given voice.
 Thus, given the sound source and specific time points, various information can be identified at that time.

 So how do we get the information about the **timing**?
-For example, the given sound source emits a string in Korean that says, **"그는 괜찮은척 하려고 애쓰는것 같았다."**, which is translated into English as **"He seemed to be trying to pretend to be okay."** How do we figure out when the syllables such as `He` or `seemed`  begin?
+For example, the given sound source emits a string in Korean that says, **"그는 괜찮은척 하려고 애쓰는것 같았다"**, which is translated into English as **"He seemed to be trying to pretend to be okay."** How do we figure out when the syllables such as `He` or `seemed`  begin?

 In fact, it is not easy to guess the information about the linguistic expression from speech, which is studied by various names and fields such as `Speech-to-text`, `Automatic Speech Recognition`, and `Speech-Text Alignment`.
 However, as one of the simplest approaches, we can experiment with determining when a new event appears in a given sequence.